AlteredArt/Breathe/README.md

   The page will reload when you make changes.\
   You may also see any lint errors in the console.
   This is a demonstration of the project

-## REQUIREMENTS
-OS: N/A
-Languages: JavaScript
-Libraries: None
-Extra: None

-## STATUS
+  ## Development
-This project is complete
+  **Starting a live server for this project.**
+  This section has moved here: [https://facebook.github.io/create-react-app/docs/deployment](https://facebook.github.io/create-react-app/docs/deployment)

+# Future Development
+**This is a breakdown of all future development including issues, bugs, and even new features.**

-  # Future development
+  ## Future development
+  **All future development plans.**
-  * This project is currently complete and I am focussing on other projects at the moment.
+  This project is currently complete and I am focussing on other projects at the moment.

-  # Can you help?
+  ## Can you help
+  **See if you can help.**
   No help is needed on this project.

-  ## ISSUES
+  ## Known Bugs
+  **This is a list of all known bugs**
   There are no known issues at this point.

-  # Known Bugs
-  * There are no known bugs at this point

-  # Did you find a bug?
+  ## Did you find a bug?
-  * For all critical issues please E-mail me @ cherokeedreemer@gmail.com
+  **If you happen to find a bug, please contact me at cherokeedreemer@gmail.com, or push the fixes as a git gommit and I will review the changes.
+Thank you**
+  No reporting for this project thank you.

-## Donate
+# Donate
-Altered Art thank you for visiting.
+**Altered Art thank you for visiting.**
-Just a small-town boy trying my best to learn and make the world better every day through code and a good community.
+**Just a small-town boy trying my best to learn and make the world better every day through code and a good community.**
-If you wish to donate please contact me at cherokeedreemer@gmail.com
+**If you wish to donate please contact me at cherokeedreemer@gmail.com**